-Home seekers who are subject to Sever harassment, threats of violence or actual violence or threats of physical, emotional or sexual abuse.
+Home seekers who are subject to Severe harassment, threats of violence or actual violence or threats of physical, emotional, or sexual abuse.

-17.14 Band 1 priority home seekers time restrictions
+15.37 Priority Band - home seekers time restrictions

 Home seekers who have been assessed as having an emergency need to move will be placed in the priority Housing Band.
 Home seekers can remain in this band for a period of up to 8 weeks.
-If no suitable properties have become available during the 8 week period, or the home seekers has not been successful in their search for accommodation, their application will be reviewed.
-The length of the extension will be determined by the team leader.
+If no suitable properties have become available during the 8-week period, or the home seekers has not been successful in their search for accommodation, their application will be reviewed.
+The team leader will determine the length of the extension.